Get a free, no obligation personal loan quote with rates as low as 9.99%

 While it might seem strange, it’s not uncommon for pet sellers and breeders to conduct business online, often using marketplaces like Kijiji.
 Unfortunately, there are many programs that scammers can use to create attractive websites, complete with pet profiles, customer reviews and fake licenses that look authentic.

-Since some pets really cost hundreds of dollars, an e-Transfer might be preferable to paying by credit card.
-The supposed seller/breeder will then ask you for a deposit or payment before they deliver the animal, drop it off or allow you to pick it up.
-Several days later, you’re left with no pet, stolen money and a compromised bank account.
+Since some pets can cost hundreds of dollars or more, an e-Transfer might be preferable to paying by credit card.
+The supposed seller/breeder will then ask you for a deposit or payment before they deliver the animal, drop it off, or allow you to pick it up.
+Several days later, you’re left with no pet, stolen money, and a compromised bank account.

 Warning Signs